 The goal is to put yourself in your customer’s shoes to create a detailed and accurate profile.
-And then, to use that information to your brand advantage by aligning your marketing plan: Send brand messaging using social media channels where your customer persona spends his/her time; use messaging that speaks your customer persona’s language—and resonates with his/her value system; provide special offers that solve your customer persona’s problems, etc.
+Then use that information to your brand advantage by aligning your marketing plan.
+Send brand messaging using social media channels where your customer persona spends his/her time.
+Use messaging that speaks your customer persona’s language—and resonates with his/her value system.
+Provide special offers that solve your customer persona’s problems, etc.

 The more questions we ask and the clearer “customer” picture we paint, we can be more effective in our marketing efforts.